devarogundade/ecofusion/README.md

 #### Leaderboard for Social Impact

 Users can track and compare their impact on sustainability with others, including carbon offset efforts, waste recycling, and biodegradable solutions via a public leaderboard.

+#### Investor and Changemaker Connections

+The platform allows investors to connect with changemakers working on climate-positive solutions, facilitating easy collaboration and funding.

+#### Sustainabilty
+1. Transaction Fees

+We deduct a small percentage (5% ~ 8%) on each transaction (e.g., buying, selling, or retiring carbon credits).

+2. Listing Fees

+We charge project owners or innovators a fee to list their carbon credits, waste-to-value projects, or green initiatives on the platform.

+3. Partnership with Coporations

+Collaborate with companies looking to meet their sustainability goals by helping them identify, fund, or integrate green innovations, and charge a consulting or partnership fee.